How To Make Money With Gilead?

 As alluded, Fisher mentioned that investors should not expect certain companies like Gilead to post sales growth every year.
 It is the norm for tech (especially biotech) firms to post growth as an irregular series of spurts rather than the linear fashion.
 Each growth spurt occurs after the approval and launch of stellar drugs.
 For Gilead, the last period of growth occurred with the hepatitis franchise (Sovaldi/Harvoni) after the acquisition of Pharmasset.
 From 2012 to 2015, the stock rallied from $27 to $119, thus representing 340% gains.
 As hepatitis revenues started to lower (because the drug works so well that it started to consummate its market), the stock’s trading also followed the similar trajectory.
 Accordingly, the shares went from $119 peak to its $64 nadir in June this year.

-With the recent CAR-T approval, we witnessed shares traded up to the recent peak of $72 (and then see-sawing back lower).
-Why is this significant?
+With the recent CAR-T approval, we witnessed shares traded up to the recent peak of $72 (and then see-sawing back slightly lower).
+It is highly likely that CAR-T will change Gilead's fortune (but why is this significant?)
 Let’s look at what Philip Fisher would have said,

 Those companies which decade by decade have consistently shown spectacular growth might be divided into two groups.
 For lack of better terms, I will call one group those that happen to be both "fortunate and able" and the other group those that are "fortunate because they are able."
 A high order of management ability is a must for both groups.
 No company grows for a long period of years just because it is lucky.
 It must have and continue to keep a high order of business skill, otherwise, it will not be able to capitalize on its good fortune and to defend its competitive position from the inroads of others.

 That being said, Gilead would fit into the “fortunate because they are able.”
 The stellar management (saw that the US hepatitis sales are stagnating or rather receding) and they immediately pushed for solutions.
 First, they realized the vast market in China (where hepatitis C is most prevalent) and they’re pushing for the firm’s antivirals to be marketed overseas.
-More importantly, this management also seized the stellar unlocked value in the CAR-T that Kite Pharma is brewing.
+More importantly, this management also seized the stellar unlocked value in the CAR-T franchises that Kite Pharma is brewing.
 Accordingly, the acquisition of Kite for $11.9B can be argued as expensive by some investors.
 While the buyout might be pricey, Gilead’s $11B purchase of Pharmasset indeed brought in the $25B peak sales in 2015.

 Of note, investors can go back to the prior article to read up on the underlying science of CAR-T and TIP-vIgD.
 Notwithstanding, we wish to feature the insight by the highly intelligent reader (a finance professional under the pen name SpoiledRottenBrat) which captured the essence of the efficacy and safety of the aforementioned cancer drug.